nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `MODULE` has to exist in the module list and be a valid module with at least 6 characters long with the first two being alphabetic characters.
 Otherwise, an error message will be displayed.
 * `EXAM_DESCRIPTION` should not be empty.
 Otherwise, an error message will be displayed to the user.
 * `EXAM_DATE` must be in the format `DD-MM-YYYY`, otherwise an error message will be shown.
 For example, 2022-12-28, 20-13-2022 are not in `DD-MM-YYYY` format
-* `EXAM_Date` must not be earlier than today's date, otherwise an error message will be shown.
+* `EXAM_DATE` must not be earlier than today's date, otherwise an error message will be shown.
 For example, 20-08-2022 is a past date if the current date is 26-10-2022.

 Examples:
 `e add m/cs2030s ex/midterms ed/20-11-2022` adds the exam with the exam module as 'cs2030s',